cpiyush170/js-handbook/README.md

 Whenever a javascript code is executed a **Global Execution Context** is created.
 It has two parts and we know them by memory and code components.
 This execution context is created in two phases.

 1. **Memory Creation Phase** - In this phase, javascript will allocate memory to all variables and functions.
 It allocates memory line by line until whole code isn't completed.
-It stores value *undefined* in case of variables and whole function code of functions.
+It stores value *undefined* in case of variables and whole function code of functions while allocating memory.